rkj180220/langchain-hr-agent/README.md

    - Application type: Desktop application
    - Download the JSON file and save it as `credentials.json` in the project root

-### 4. Prepare HR Policy Documents
+### 4. Prepare Company Internal Documents

-1. Create text files (.txt) containing your HR policies
+1. Create text files (.txt) or PDF files (.pdf) containing your company internal documents
 2. Place them in the `data/hr_policies/` directory

 ### 5. Update Document IDs